 If you are lucky enough to have a fig tree in your landscape, you have access to some wonderfully sweet and nutritious fruit.
-Fig trees are beautiful deciduous trees that can reach a mature height of up to 50 feet, but is typically between 10 and 20 feet, making harvest fairly easy.
+Fig trees are beautiful, deciduous trees that can reach a mature height of up to 50 feet (15 m.), but typically between 10 and 20 feet (3-6 m.), making harvest fairly easy.
 Harvesting figs in the right manner and at the right time allows you to get the most from your tree.

 When to Pick Figs

 Wait until the figs are ripe to harvest.
 Figs will not continue to ripen after they are picked like many other fruits.
 You can tell that it is time for harvesting figs when the fruit necks wilt and the fruits hang down.

 If you pick a fig fruit too early, it will taste horrible; ripe fruit is sweet and delicious.
 As long as the fruit is still perpendicular to the stem, it is not ready to be picked.
 A perfectly ripe fig will also emit its nectar at its peak and be soft to touch.
 It is always better to error on the side of picking a fig that is slightly overripe than underripe.

 You can also watch for fruit color changes as the season progresses.
 The fruit will change as it gets riper.
 Each fig type has different colors and ripeness can vary from green to dark brown.
 Once you know what color your figs change to as they ripen, you will have a better idea of what to look for.

 Be sure to harvest in the morning on a partly cloudy day for the best results.

 Figs are easy to harvest when they are ripe.
 One essential rule regarding fig tree harvesting is to handle the ripe fruit as little as possible to avoid bruising.
 Pull or cut the fruit gently from the stem, leaving some of the stem attached to the fig to help delay fruit spoilage.